Never Do Homework Again!

-(PS – Erin Robinsong is a TA in The Story Intensive!
-She will be teaching one of the classes this fall.
-Get your name on the wait list to be notified about early registration.)
+(PS - Erin Robinsong is a TA in The Story Intensive!
+She will be teaching one of the classes this fall.)

 Erin Robinsong is a poet, editor and interdisciplinary artist.
 She lives and teaches in Toronto, and online as a TA for The Story Intensive.
 This spring, her work is in The Capilano Review, Tag: Canadian Poets at Play, Canadian Ecstasy, The Goose, and onstage at Artscape Youngplace.

 Handwriting or computer?